NateDiR/sotu_nlp_project/mvp_writeup.md

 - __Results:__ Instead of 10 topics overall I should be producing 3-5 topics on a per-docoument basis so they are more discrete.

-A lot of work to be done.
+A lot of work to be done here.
+But it may also be that presidents are prone to generalities in their State of the Union addresses, making it hard to find signal in a lot of noise.